tensorpack/tensorpack/examples/DoReFa-Net/README.md

 export PYTHONPATH=$PYTHONPATH:`readlink -f tensorpack`
 ```

-+ Look at the docstring in `svhn-digit-dorefa.py` or `alexnet-dorefa.py` to see detailed usage and performance.
++ Look at the docstring in `*-dorefa.py` to see detailed usage and performance.

 ## Support